MRPHarris/trajSpatial/README.md

 The HYSPLIT GUI has a clustering function that enables spatial [cluster](https://www.ready.noaa.gov/documents/Tutorial/html/traj_clus.html) analysis of supplied endpoints.
-A series of function in this package provide a straightforward means to collate and archive clusters, allowing relatively fast use of the clustering GUI.
+A series of functions in this package provide a straightforward means to collate and archive clusters, allowing relatively fast use of the clustering GUI.